Home

 Your base customer demographic will help your marketer determine which avenue is the best for reaching your target audience.

 Once a messaging plan is in place for your company, your marketing strategy will focus on engagement.
-Company engagement is the process of initiating the flow of messages and interaction between your company and potential consumers.
-Marketers will take into account some essential demographic research collected from your target audience during this stage, including:
+Initiate a continual flow of messages and interactions between your company and potential consumers.

 • Platforms used by your audience persona